ErickRodrCodes/cra-template-ts-electron-react-eslint-prettier-airbnb/README.md

 # cra-template-terrepa

 An All-in-one template to create Electron applications for Create React App with TypeScript and SASS/SCSS files.
-It includes also Prettier and ESLint with configurations recommended by AirBnB
+It includes also Prettier and ESLint with configurations recommended by AirBnB,  and support for Recoil State Management Library.

 # Requirements
 - Node.js 12.16.3 or greater